 And there’s no better example than the epic ‘Life On Mars’, where Bowie rockets up to a B flat with no problems at all.
 This isolated vocal track shows that, while unpolished, his tremulous voice has real quality and range.

-Sunday would’ve been Bowie’s 70th birthday, while Tuesday 10th January marks a year since his untimely death from cancer.

-Changed text | And there’s no better example than the epic ‘Life On Mars’, where Bowie rockets up to a B flat with no problems at all.
-This isolated vocal track shows that, while unpolished, his tremulous voice has real quality and range.

 Today would’ve been Bowie’s 71st birthday, while Wednesday 10th January marks two years since his untimely death from cancer.